 Anna K. ("Kay") Behrensmeyer

 Kay Behrensmeyer is Curator of Vertebrate Paleontology in the NMNH Department of Paleobiology and co-director of the Evolution of Terrestrial Ecosystems Program.
 She is an associate of the Human Origins Program and has collaborated for many years with Rick Potts and other colleagues at Olorgesailie, where she has been leading research on the geological context since 1986.
 She works at the interfaces between the recent and the ancient and between the disciplines of anthropology, geology, paleobiology, evolutionary biology, and ecology.
 She is known for her pioneering research in taphonomy, the study of how organic remains become fossilized and biases that result from this process.
 Taphonomy is essential for understanding information contained in the fossil record, providing guidelines for ecological inferences about ancient animals and environments including early humans.
 Much of Kay’s career has involved paleontological and geological field research on the ecological context of human evolution in the later Cenozoic of East Africa.
-Currently, she is working on human origins-related projects in Kenya - the Olorgesailie Basin and East Turkana - as well as continuing her 35-year study of modern taphonomy in Amboseli National Park.
+Currently, she is working on human origins-related projects in Kenya - the Olorgesailie Basin and East Turkana - as well as continuing her 40+-year study of modern taphonomy in Amboseli National Park.
 Other projects include contributions to a book on the Miocene Siwalik sequence of Pakistan, taphonomic analysis of the A.L.333 “First Family” site in Ethiopia, and a project on early mammal taphonomy and ecology in Arizona (Upper Triassic – Lower Jurassic).
-She is also building a taphonomic reference collection of fossil and modern bones at the National Museum of Natural History.
+She also is building a taphonomic reference collection of fossil and modern bones at the National Museum of Natural History.
 Kay was elected to the National Academy of Arts and Sciences in 2011 and received the R. C. Moore Medal for excellence in Paleontology from the Society for Sedimentary Geology in 2016.
 Kay has been involved in efforts to promote women in science, including The Bearded Lady Project, http://thebeardedladyproject.com/ and TrowelBlazers, http://trowelblazers.com/kay-behrensmeyer/

 Behrensmeyer, A. K. 1970.
 Preliminary geological interpretation of a new hominid site in the Lake Rudolf Basin.
 Nature 226 (5242):225-226.